BlueBlur28/HXE/README.md

 - Loads .Xbe's and parses Section Headers, Thunk Table, and Entry points
 - Runs the game code natively on your x64/x86 pc!
 (Until it crashes:P)
 - Patching Thunk Table to load kernel functions
+- Can run a simple hello world program!

 #### What doesn't work
 - Running actual games